publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch65/m__us_usc_t15_s3903.md

     (b) __Scope of exemptions__

-    The exemptions specified in subsection (a) of this section apply to—
+    The exemptions specified in subsection (a) apply to—

         (1)